Tuning Management Pack for VMware

-This list is a subset of all available Veeam MP for VMware monitors, those considered most appropriate for pre-deployment tuning.
-For the full list of all Veeam performance monitors see Performance Analysis Monitors.
-Details on configuring overrides for these advanced monitor types are given in the Overriding Performance Analysis Monitors section.
+This list is a subset of all available Veeam MP for VMware monitors that are considered to be the most appropriate for pre-deployment tuning.
+For the full list of all Veeam MP for VMware performance monitors, see Performance Analysis Monitors.
+For more information on how to configure overrides for these advanced monitor types, see Overriding Performance Analysis Monitors section.

 Veeam VMware: Datastore Provisioning Analysis